If you have reached this page because of a loved one’s untimely death, we at The Stoddard Firm are truly sorry for your loss.

 A property owner’s responsibility for preventing violence increases even further if someone makes specific threats against the property or the people on it.

 For example, in December of 2021, an 8th grader allegedly attacked a 6th grader and threatened to bring a gun to Renaissance Middle School to kill him.
 When the 6th grader’s mother called the school, she says she received no information or assurance that he would be protected.
 If the 8th grader were to follow through on the threat, the school would likely be liable.

 If your loved one was murdered, a wrongful death lawyer can help you identify all possible defendants for your case.
 If the murder happened on a rental property, commercial property, or even a property owned by a government organization, this will include figuring out whether the owner failed in their duty to provide a safe space.

 South Fulton Is Vulnerable to the Same Wrongful Deaths That Happen Everywhere

 While the above examples of wrongful death have taken a particular toll on South Fulton families, there are many more situations in which a person or organization’s failure to meet their responsibilities can result in death.

 Some more roles that carry special responsibilities include:

 - Driving — Every time someone gets behind the wheel of a vehicle, lives depend upon their skill and conscientiousness.
-Drivers who kill through recklessness or carelessness are liable for those wrongful deaths.
+Drivers who kill through recklessness or carelessness are liable for those South Fulton car accidents that lead to wrongful deaths.